IsraelShowell/School-Course-Evaluation-Web-Application/README.md

 # Version History:
 # V-1.10: (4-22-23-24)
-Evaluations now save the id of the user who submitted it <br>
+Evaluations now save the ID of the user who submitted it <br>
 Updated various functions to allow for smoother passing of variables and data <br>

 # Version History: